by Paul Adams

 I didn’t even quite realize how unhelpful an unadorned blowtorch was until I tried using it for all the things I was doing with Dave’s gizmo.
 Crisping a loose piece of chicken skin with a classic torch, it shrivels up — you can’t get the center golden and crunchy before the edges char black.
 I got the same uneven result on fish skin and grilled cheese: black blotches on raw surfaces.

-Slip the attachment (which doesn’t have a proper name yet, annoyingly) onto the end of a torch and it becomes a tool that’s less finicky and more useful.
+which doesn’t have a proper name yet, annoyingly UPDATE: it is the Searzall!) onto the end of a torch and it becomes a tool that’s less finicky and more useful.
 It’s gentle enough to bake dough like a handheld tandoor, but strong enough to do a steak in a minute or to give a beautiful golden crust to a plate full of raw scallops.

 I started pointing it at other unsuspecting items in my kitchen.
 Trying to peel hard-cooked eggs?
 Waft the cone over the eggs and the shell becomes brittle and unfrustrating.
 I used it to give an even char to oak chips, for flavoring young whiskey, and even to soften up some buttercream from a safe distance.